-The guide does not explain more complex issues relating to shares (including employee shares), convertible notes and units.
+This guide does not explain more complex issues relating to shares (including employee shares), convertible notes and units.
 Nor does it apply to shares and units owned by companies, trusts and superannuation funds.

-Also, this guide does not cover your CGT consequences when you sell other assets such as:
+This guide does not cover your CGT consequences when you sell other assets such as:

-- a rental property - collectables (for example, jewellery, art, antiques and collections), and - assets for personal use (for example, a boat you use for recreation). - For these, go to ato.gov.au and see the Guide to capital gains tax 2019 (NAT 4151).
+- a rental property - collectables (for example, jewellery, art, antiques and collections) - assets for personal use (for example, a boat you use for recreation).

+For more information, see Guide to capital gains tax 2023.